deveshpatel0101/agro-mart-server/README.md

 1. Download or clone this repository.
 2. cd into this folder `cd agro-mart-server`.
 3. Install the required dependencies using `npm install` command.
-4. Before starting the development server you need to set two environmental variables.
-Skip this step if you don't want to set environmental variables permanently.
-However you will still need to set these variables while starting the server.
+4. Before starting the development server you need to set an environmental variable.
+Set `jwtKey` value found in `/config/default.json` file.

-   - `export AGRO_MART_JWT_KEY=your_jwt_key`
-   - `export AGRO_MART_GOOGLE_CLIENT_ID=your_google_client_id`

-**Note**: The above google client id must similar to one used in [agro-mart-client](https://github.com/deveshpatel0101/agro-mart-client) project.

 5. Once dependencies are installed, now it's time to start development server.
-Follow below steps:
-   - If you have followed `step:4` then run `node app.js` command to start localhost server.
-A new tab will automatically open in your default browser if not then the server will be started on [http://localhost:5000](http://localhost:5000).
+Run `node app.js` command to start localhost server.
+The server will start on [http://localhost:5000](http://localhost:5000).
-   - If you have skipped `step:4` then run `AGRO_MART_JWT_KEY=your_jwt_key AGRO_MART_GOOGLE_CLIENT_ID=your_google_client_id node app.js` command

-**Note**: If you want auto-reload on changing files then make use of nodemon package.
-You just need to replace `node` with `nodemon` in above `step: 5`.

 #### Testing